ivankatliarchuk/knowledge-base/docs/leadership/job-description/platform-engineer.md

 ----

-Holland & Barrett International is one of the world’s leading health and wellness retailers and the largest in Europe, supplying its customers with a wide range of vitamins, minerals, health supplements, specialist foods and natural beauty products with over 145 years of experience in the industry.
+Firm is one of the world’s leading health and wellness retailers and the largest in Europe, supplying its customers with a wide range of vitamins, minerals, health supplements, specialist foods and natural beauty products with over 145 years of experience in the industry.
 The majority of our